After working as a chemist at a biotechnology company, I enjoy writing about science, travel, and gardening.

 The algae, archaea, and bacteria exist in extremely salty environments.
 If the salinity in their environment decreases, Halophilic archaea, Dunaliella and Salinobacter all perish.
 Since all require salt to survive, they are termed halophiles (literally, "salt-lovers").

-The algae tints the water with β-carotene, an anti-oxidant that gives carrots an orange color.
-It uses the caretenoid pigments as protection from strong light.
+Algae tints the water with β-carotene, an anti-oxidant that gives carrots an orange color.
+It uses carotenoid pigments as protection from strong light.
 Orange patches may appear in the water where high concentrations of Dunaliella exist.

 It is believed the algae is not primarily responsible for the pink coloration, however.
 A halophilic bacteria named Salinobacter ruber may also contribute to the pink coloration.
 Salinobacter produces a caretenoid-like pigment.